jaisonj708/hugo_academic_website/content/authors/ian/_index.md

 ---
 # Display name
-name: Brennan McEwan
+name: Ian Hsu

 # Username (this should match the folder name)
 authors:
-- brennan
+- ian

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Alumni
+role: Undergrad

 # Organizations/Affiliations
 organizations: